 Alliance is contracting with TBI providers to serve waiver participants.
 Providers added to the TBI waiver after CMS approval are being reviewed to ensure compliance with the Home and Community Based Services (HCBS) Final Rule, which provides additional protections for waiver beneficiaries to ensure full access to the benefits of community living.
 The HCBS Final Rule applies to residential supports, day supports, adult day health, and supported employment services.
-There are currently 17 providers in Alliance's TBI provider network.
+There are currently 24 providers in Alliance's TBI provider network and there is at least one provider per TBI Waiver Service within the Alliance Network.
+Alliance is currently working with two providers to develop TBI Specific Residential options in the TBI Waiver.